-In the event that an audit or other competent evidence (e.g. information provided by another government agency) reveals that a provider is indebted to the State for any reason, the Department shall recover this amount either through a repayment agreement with the provider; or by offsetting the amount owed against current and future claims of the provider; or through litigation; or by any other appropriate action within its legal authority.
+In the event that an audit or other competent evidence (e.g. information provided by another government agency) reveals that a Provider is indebted to the State for any reason, the Department shall recover this amount either through a repayment agreement with the Provider, by offsetting the amount owed against current and future claims of the Provider, through litigation, or by any other appropriate action within its legal authority.